tda-homcloud/homcloud-website/source/how-to-install.en.html.markdown

 3. Go to the created directory
 4. Type `cmake .`, and create Makefile
 5. Type `make` to build dipha
-6. Copy the dipha exectabule file to the directory in `PATH` environment variable.
+6. Copy the dipha executable file to the directory in `PATH` environment variable.

 ### 3. Install scikit-learn by pip